cookiecutter/cookiecutter-django/docs/deployment-with-docker.rst

 * In the `.env.example`, we have made it simpler for you to change the default `Django Admin` into a custom name through an environmental variable.
 This should make it harder to guess the access to the admin panel.

-* If you are not using a subdomain of the domain name set in the project, then remember to put the your staging/production IP address in the  ``ALLOWED_HOSTS``_ environment variable before you deploy your website.
+* If you are not using a subdomain of the domain name set in the project, then remember to put the your staging/production IP address in the :code:`DJANGO_ALLOWED_HOSTS` environment variable (see :ref:`settings`) before you deploy your website.
 Failure to do this will mean you will not have access to your website through the HTTP protocol.

 * Access to the Django admin is set up by default to require HTTPS in production or once *live*.
 We recommend that you look into setting up the *Certbot and Let's Encrypt Setup* mentioned below or another HTTPS certification service.